 Why Qualifying Service Trips Employers Up

 Most employers understand that a redundancy payment exists.
 Fewer understand the specific conditions that must be satisfied before the obligation kicks in.
 The 104-week continuous service requirement is the one that causes the most problems, particularly in sectors where employment arrangements are anything but straightforward.
+Getting that assessment right before notifying anyone is where employer redundancy support in Ireland makes the difference between a clean process and a WRC claim.

 Consider the types of roles where continuous service is easily disrupted or disputed: fixed-term contracts that roll over with gaps between renewals, seasonal work in hospitality or retail, project-based engagements in construction, and politically appointed positions tied to an officeholder’s term.
 In each of these situations, whether 104 weeks of continuous service actually exists is a question that requires careful analysis of employment records, contract terms, and the specific circumstances of any breaks in service.